Leveraging Queue Length and Attention Mechanisms for Enhanced Traffic Signal Control Optimization: Experiment

-We compare our methods with the following baseline methods, including traditional and RL methods.
-For a fair comparison, the phase number is set as four, and the action interval (phase duration) is set as 15 seconds.
-All the RL methods are learned with the same hyper-parameters, such as optimizer, learning rate, batch size, sample size, memory size, epochs number, discount factor $\gamma$, and so on.
+Drawing upon prior research~\cite{frap,colight,hilight}, we select the average travel time as the evaluation metric and compare our methods with various traditional and RL approaches.
+To ensure a fair comparison, we set the phase number as four(Figure~\ref{fig:inter} (c)), and the action duration as 15 seconds.
+All RL methods are trained using the same hyper-parameters, such as optimizer (Adam), learning rate (0.001), batch size (20), sample size (3000), memory size (12000), epochs number (100), discount factor $\gamma$ (0.8), etc. In order to derive definitive results for all the RL methods, a total of 80 episodes are utilized.
+Each episode, both in training and testing, executes a simulation lasting 60 minutes.
+The mean value is then calculated based on the final ten testing episodes.
+To bolster the reliability of our findings, we conducted three independent experiments and reported the average outcome.
+This rigorous approach ensures the robustness and reproducibility of our results.

-Each episode is a 60-minute simulation, and we adopt one result as the average of the last ten episodes of testing.
-Each reported result is the average of three independent experiments.